xiranwang7/My-Website/index.md

 ## About Me

 Hi, there! my name is Xiran.
 Welcome to my website.

-I graduated from M.S. in Statsitics program at [University of South Carolina](https://sc.edu/) in May, 2020.
+I just graduated from M.S. in Statsitics program at [University of South Carolina](https://sc.edu/) in May, 2020.
 And I gained my B.S. in Statistics from the same schooL in May, 2018.
 Yasss, **GAMECOCKS** fowever!!

 I am enthusiastic about analyzing data and telling story behind numbers.
+Statistical modeling and programming are my favorite part in data analysis process.
+Especially, I am specialized at regression analysis and classification problems.

+In my leisure time, I like wrokingout and spending time outdoors to enjoy eveything about the nature.
+I love multicultures and I want to travl around the world to see, to feel and to undersatnd them.